1 / 12

 Care Guide

 No pruning.
-Thin seedlings to 2-3 inches (5-7 cm) apart.
-Do not disturb the taproot.
-Harvest at 70-80 days by loosening soil and pulling.Maintenance Level
+Thin seedlings to 2-3 inches (5-7 cm) apart after germination to give each root room to size up without crowding.
+Do not disturb the taproot at any stage.
+Harvest at 70-80 days by loosening soil with a spade or fork and pulling the root by the foliage base.Maintenance Level

 lowContainer Growing